Transportation

 Porters

-Porters, in India called coolies, are hard-working people, carrying huge loads on their back in areas without roads.
+Porters, in India called coolies, are hard-working people, carrying huge loads on their back, especially in areas without roads.
 They are a very common sight in the Himalaya, where you occasionally also come across female porters.

 This salesman, whom I met near the village of Junbesi, Solu, eastern Nepal, was hiking from one village to another, his huge basket filled to the brim with all sorts of goods.
 I asked him, if he knew the weight of his basket, and he thought it would be around 90 kilos!
 (Photo copyright © by Kaj Halberg)